What to Do if Your Dog Is Rubbing Its Face Constantly

 - Normal grooming

-Face rubbing is normal behavior and usually nothing to worry about, but if it constantly seems your dog is rubbing its face, there may actually be an underlying health issue to address.
+Face rubbing is normal behavior and usually nothing to worry about, but if it seems like your dog is rubbing its face constantly, there may actually be an underlying health issue to address.

-For example, a rare, but serious neurological condition known as Chiari-like malformation can cause excessive rubbing at the face in dogs, and if you have a Cavalier King Charles Spaniel, there's a good chance it has it!
+For example, a rare, but serious pair of neurological conditions known as Chiari-like malformation and subsequent syringomyelia can cause excessive face rubbing in dogs - and if you have a Cavalier King Charles Spaniel, there's a good chance your dog has it!

-Chiari-like Malformation Can Cause Face Rubbing in Dogs
+Chiari-like Malformation and Syringomyelia Can Cause Excessive Face Rubbing in Dogs

-The most obvious sign of CM is neuropathic pain, or the abnormal processing of sensory input by the nervous system.
-This altered sensation is why you might constantly find your dog rubbing its face or scratching at the ears, neck, or air to no avail.
+The most obvious sign of CM and SM is neuropathic pain, or the abnormal processing of sensory input by the nervous system.
+This altered sensation is why you might find your dog constantly rubbing its face or scratching at the head to no avail.

-Face Rubbing Isn't the Only Symptom of Chiari-like Malformation in Dogs
+Face Rubbing Isn't the Only Symptom of Chiari-like Malformation and Syringomyelia in Dogs

-Chiari-like malformation can occur in any dog, but it is generally seen in small and toy breeds.
-It is most common in Cavalier King Charles Spaniels and Brussels Griffons.
+Chiari-like malformation and syringomyelia can occur in any dog but are generally seen in small and toy breeds, most commonly the Cavalier King Charles Spaniel and Brussels Griffon.
 In fact, almost all Cavalier King Charles Spaniels have CM, even though not all dogs will show signs.

-Symptoms that may occur if your dog has Chiari-like malformation include:
+Symptoms that may occur if your dog has Chiari-like malformation or syringomyelia include:

 - Scratching at the ears, neck, or head